Rules and Details

 · An InterSchool Dressage Series competition where the placings from 1st to 10th in the Jackpot for each Section will attract Series points.
 The Series Winner for each ISD Section will receive a trophy rug and tri-colour sash, the Runner up will receive a Saddle cloth and sash, and place getters up to 6th will receive a sash.

 · An Interschool Dressage Series Teams Competition where the winning School will receive a Perpetual Trophy.
 Winning School is determined by the School who has earned the most points in total over the four events.
 Teams must consist of minimum 3 riders, maximum 4 riders.
-If a School has more than 4 riders entered the teams will be determined by their four highest placing riders make up the first team, next four highest placing riders make up the second team etc. Schools must have a team of at least 3 riders competing at at least 3 of the four series events to be eligible for the Series Teams Trophy.
+If a School has more than 4 riders entered the team will be determined by their four highest placing riders.
+Schools must have a team of at least 3 riders competing at at least 3 of the four series events to be eligible for the Series Teams Trophy.

-5. The Series will have an InterSchool Dressage Winner for each Section from Primary Preparatory through to Secondary Medium (Sections 1 to 7 inclusive).
+5. The Series will have an InterSchool Dressage Winner for each Section from Primary Preparatory through to Secondary Advanced (Sections 1 to 8 inclusive).

 6. Series points will be allocated to a horse/rider combination in the Section in which they were gained, based on their Jackpot placing, on a sliding scale: 1st = 10 points, 2nd = 9 points, 3rd = 8 points, 4th = 7 points, 5th = 6 points, 6th = 5 points, 7th = 4 points, 8th = 3 points, 9th = 2 points and 10th = 1 point.